 Spanish is considered the official language of almost 20 countries, so you are spoilt for choice when selecting a place to learn Spanish.
-Picking the right area is important as every region has its own distinct vocabulary, accent and terminology, making the same language sound a lot different as you travel around.
-It’s even difficult for me, a native Catalonian, to understand what my Mexican friend is saying to me in Spanish.
+Being on the ground is one of the easiest ways to learn a language.
+But, in the case of Spanish, picking the right area/country is important as every one has their own distinct vocabulary, accent and terminology, making the same language sound a lot different as you travel around.
+It’s even difficult for me, a native Spanish speaker from Barcelona, to understand what my Mexican friend is saying to me in Spanish.

 In Latin America, these variations across countries can be quite large.
 When the Spanish arrived there in the 15th century, they mixed with the many indigenous groups and the language evolved differently in every country.
 One country in particular that holds onto its Pre-Spanish language, including the indigenous culture and rich heritage of the Incas, is Peru.
 This makes learning Spanish in Peru one of the most interesting countries to hone your skills.